The percentage of single-parent families with children, as a percent of all families with children under 18, by race/ethnicity.

-The share of single-parent families increased for all racial and ethnic groups except Black or African American families, which decreased slightly, from 57% in 2000 to 55% in 2013-17.
-The share of Hispanic families headed by single parents increased most, from 58% to 64%, followed by increases for white families (from 30% to 36%) and Asian families (from 22% to 27%).
-While Black families had a larger percentage of single parents in 2013-17, there was a far larger number of white single-parent families (27,100 compared to 2,700 Black or African American families).
+The share of single-parent families increased for all racial and ethnic groups except Black or African American families, which remained constant at 57% in 2000 and 2015-19.
+The share of white families headed by single parents increased most, from 30% to 37%, followed by increases for Hispanic families (from 58% to 63%) and Asian families (from 22% to 27%).
+While Hispanic families had a larger percentage of single parents in 2015-19, there was a far larger number of white single-parent families (27,800 compared to 17,300 Hispanic families).

 The multiyear figures are from the Census Bureau's American Community Survey.
 The bureau combined 5 years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).
 The survey provides data on characteristics of the population that used to be collected only during the decennial census.
 Data for this indicator are released annually in December.